soumendukrg/BME595_DeepLearning/Homework-01/README.md

 |![Image1](https://github.com/soumendukrg/BME595_DeepLearning/blob/master/Homework-01/img1.jpg)|
 |:--:|
 | *Image 1* |

-  - The test images are transformed from PIL.Image format to torch.FloatTensor format.
+  - The test images are transformed from **PIL.Image** format to **torch.FloatTensor** format.
   - Code for Part A through C are present in this file.
-Please note that **either Part B or Part C can be run at a time**.
+Please note that **either Part B or Part C can be run at a time (single instance of the program)**.
 Please comment out code section for Part C when you want to run Part B and viceversa.
 Part A has no such limitations.
   - A _for_ loop has been used to run all the computations for all the images in one pass of the program.
 If you want to use other images than those provided, you can either replace the argument of image read instructions or you can also append newly read images into the tensor `input_img_tensor`.
 Make sure to transform yours images to torch.FloatTensor before using.
 The variable `num_images` is used for looping through the images.

 ### C